numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 requires to pass the original ``dtype=Categorical`` or returns an array with dtype ``object``.
-While a general limitation, the roundtripping shall always be possible if ``dtype=old_dtype`` is provided.
+While a general limitation, the round-tripping shall always be possible if ``dtype=old_dtype`` is provided.

 **Example:**